-SAO PAULO, Sept 12 (Reuters) - Services activity in Brazil grew in line with expectations in July, marking a sixth consecutive monthly expansion despite tight monetary policy, data from statistics agency IBGE showed on Friday.
+SAO PAULO, Sept 12 (Reuters) - Services activity in Brazil grew in line with expectations in July, marking a sixth consecutive monthly expansion despite a tight monetary scenario, data from the national statistics agency, IBGE, showed on Friday.

-The main driver of Latin America's largest economy rose 0.3% in July from the previous month, reaching a new peak in the historical series, IBGE said.
+The main driver of Latin America's largest economy rose 0.3% in July from the previous month, with activity reaching its busiest ever.

 On an annual basis, services output grew 2.8%, slightly above the 2.6% median forecast in a Reuters poll of economists.